AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Related Work

 \section{Related Work}

 The state-of-art image captioning models adopted the encoder-decoder based deep learning framework~\cite{hossain2019comprehensive} from neural machine translation (NMT).
 In NMT, an RNN encodes the input word sequence, and another RNN is used as the decoder to generate the target word sequence.
 Vinyals \emph{et al.}~\cite{vinyals2015show} used GoogleNet~\cite{szegedy2015going} for visual feature encoding and long short-term memory (LSTM) network for caption generation.
 The visual features are only used as the initial hidden state for the LSTM network.
 However, the visual features weaken over long sequences due to the vanishing gradient problem.
 Xu \emph{et al.}~\cite{xu2015show} addressed this issue through the introduction of a visual attention mechanism where attended features are fed to the LSTM at each decoding step.
 Anderson \emph{et al.}~\cite{anderson2018bottom} employed FasterRCNN~\cite{ren2015faster} for extracting visual features from salient regions (bottom-up features) to focus on important scene objects.
-Subsequent works~\cite{huang2019attention, pan2020x} reported further performance improvement using these bottom-up features.
+Subsequent works~\cite{huang2019attention,pan2020x} reported further performance improvement using these bottom-up features.
 Huang \emph{et al.}~\cite{huang2019attention} incorporated multi-head self-attention to refine the visual features and combined them with LSTM for caption generation.

 \emph{Transformer architectures} have improved image captioning performance by visual feature refinement and by enhancing the semantic accuracy of captions.
 Cornia \emph{et al.}~\cite{cornia2020meshed} proposed a meshed-memory transformer, linking encoder and decoder layers for multi-level vision-language relationships, with a memory-augmented attention mechanism.
 Pan \emph{et al.}~\cite{pan2020x} introduced X-linear attention in transformers, enabling second-order interactions for richer representations.
 Herdade \emph{et al.}~\cite{herdade2019image} adjusted attention weights using geometric shapes and spatial positions.
 Nair \emph{et al.}~\cite{sid_ort} replaced trigonometric positional embeddings with spatial positions of salient regions.
-However, these transformer-based architectures are quite computation intensive and cannot be deployed on edge devices (see \autoref{tab:model-computation}).
+Notably, these transformer-based architectures are quite computation intensive (see \autoref{tab:model-computation}).